gustavojardim/ts-azure-function-terraform/README.md

         │   └── function.json
         └── tsconfig.json
 ```

+# Steps to Run this Function as Is

-# Azure CLI Login
+### Login to Azure with CLI Login

 Login to Azure with Azure CLI command `az login`

-# Azure Infrastructure with Terraform
+### Setup Azure Infrastructure with Terraform

-Once you finish with your Terraform changes, you can run the following steps to apply the infra

 1. Run `terraform validate && terraform fmt` to validate your infra configuration and format the files
 2. `terraform init` to prepare the working directory so Terraform can run the configuration
 3. `terraform plan` to preview any changes before you apply them
 4. `terraform apply` to create or update infrastructure

+### Package (zip) the Function and Send it to Azure

+1. TODO
+2. TODO
+3. TODO

-# Setup new Azure Function from Scratch
+# To Setup new Azure Function from Scratch

 1. Inside the **src** folder, execute the command `func init <MyFunctionName>`
 2. Select the worker runtime, in this case **Node**